Chirag-ahir/JAVA-All-Basic/README.md

 What is JIT ?<br>
 JIT is an abbriviation for Just-in-Time Compiler.
 It increases efficiency of the interpreter by compiling the bytecode into native machine code at runtime.

+   Advantages of JIT compiler : <br>
+  1. The JIT compiler requires less memory usage <br>
+  2. Code optimization can be done while the code is running.<br>
+  3. It reduces the page faults.<br>
+  4. It uses different levels of optimization.
+  5. JIT increase the speed of program execution.

 What is ClassLoader ?<br>
 A classloader in Java is a subsystem of JVM, dedicated to load class files when a program is executed, Classloader is the first one to load the executable file.